nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/find-projection.md

 ---
-title: "Modifying the output of find with projection"
+title: Modifying the output of find with projection
-description: "Mongo lets us build an API.
-Here we learn how to format our output."
+description: Mongo lets us build an API.
+Here we learn how to format our output.
-section: "mongo"
+section: mongo
-exercise: "find-projection"
+exercise: find-projection
 layout: ../../layouts/Course.astro
+course: mongoCourse
 ---

-%article

 # Projection